 Those on maternity leave are treated preferentially where the role falls within the definition of ‘suitable alternative employment’ (see above).
 If you are on maternity leave and you are subject to consultation for redundancy, and there is a suitable alternative role available, you should be given that role in preference to any other colleague who may also qualify.
 Generally, you are not required to apply for that role or to attend an interview for it.

 Employees with two years’ continuous service are entitled to a statutory redundancy payment compensation for long service, in addition to notice pay (which may be worked) and accrued holiday pay.
 The amount of this payment will depend on the age of the employee, the length of their continuous service and the statutory weekly wage amount.
-The current level of redundancy pay is capped at £508 per week..
+The maximum for a week’s pay is £544 from 6 April 2021.
+The maximum total amount of statutory redundancy pay is £16,140.
 Where the dismissal falls before this date, the old rates will apply.
 You may also be entitled to enhanced redundancy payments under your employment contract or the organisation’s policies and procedures.
 See here for an online redundancy payment calculator to check your entitlement GOV.UK

 In the event your employer is insolvent it may be possible to apply for redundancy payment from a government insolvency service.
 See here for further details.